-Table 3 further dissects the sample by gender, focusing on the same variables as in Table 2.
-On average, women's mean wages are only 80% of their male counterparts.
-Additionally, when examining other variables, it's noteworthy that men and women are nearly equally distributed in non-routine cognitive occupations, with just over a third in each category.
-However, a larger proportion of women are engaged in routine cognitive and non-routine manual occupations, accounting for 61% compared to men's 50%.
+Table 3.
+Descriptive Statistics by Gender, Sample Period 2011-2015 their male counterparts' mean wages.
+Additionally, when examining other variables, it is noteworthy that men and women are nearly equally distributed in non-routine cognitive occupations, with just over a third in each category.
+A larger proportion of women are engaged in routine cognitive and non-routine manual occupations, however; for the women's rate is 61%, compared to men's 50%.